drostlab/orthologr/README.md

 - [Augustus](http://bioinf.uni-greifswald.de/augustus/) : Prediction of regions within eukaryotic genomic sequences that can be denoted as "predicted genes"

+* `augustus()`: Interface function for the gene prediction program augustus

+- [GeneMark](http://exon.gatech.edu/GeneMark/): A family of gene prediction programs for all kingdoms of life

+* `genemark()` : Interface function for the gene prediction program GeneMark

 ### Use Cases